iOS 8: New Features

 Easier access to notifications - In the Passcode settings, there are new toggles that allow users to access Today and Notifications View on the lock screen.
 Previously, these toggles were located within the Notifications settings.
 Control Center access on the lock screen is still controlled via the Control Center menu.

 New Settings look - Several Notification Center settings have been moved elsewhere in the Settings menu, giving that section a more streamlined look.
 There are no longer options to disable Today Summary, Calendar Day View, Reminders, or Tomorrow Summary.
+Instead these are now located in the "Today" section of the Notification Center itself, which allows users to access an edit function to control what's displayed.

 Allow Notifications (beta 2) - There's a new "Allow Notifications" setting available for each app, which works as a sort of global mute to let users to mute notifications from an app on an individual basis.
 Previously, there was only an option to disallow apps from showing notifications in Notification Center.